lenafm/metablox/README.md

 gamma = calculate_gamma(g=g, metadata=metadata)
 ```

+If you have a metadata partition for a network which you have not yet saved as a vertex property to the `graph-tool`
+Graph object, you can also pass the `metadata` as a list of `np.arrays`!

 The `calculate_gamma` function returns a dictionary, with an entry for each element in the `metadata` list.
 For
 each metadata, it includes a nested dictionary with the elements of the $`\gamma`$ vector, with the key being